eth-ait/4d-dress/README.md

 ```

 ## 4D Human Parsing with New Labels
-You can introduce new labels, like sock and belt, during the 4D human parsing process.
+You can introduce new labels, like socks and belts, during the 4D human parsing process.

-First, run image parser, optical flow, and segment anything models, parse the first frame with new_label=sock:
+First, run the image parser, optical flow, and Segment Anything models, parse the first frame with new_label=sock:
 ```
 python 4dhumanparsing/multi_view_parsing.py --subj 00135  --outfit Inner --seq Take1 --new_label sock
 ```